PhD in Comparative Literature

 Credit for Independent Study

-Up to six credits of independent study courses may be counted toward the fulfillment of the requirements provided that the student has obtained formal written permission from the Graduate Program Director prior to the end of the add-drop period for the courses in question.
-Students seeking to take an Independent Study should prepare a syllabus and rationale to be submitted to the GPD and Graduate Studies Committee.
+Up to six credits of independent study courses (two courses) may be counted toward the fulfillment of the requirements, provided that the student has obtained formal written permission from the Graduate Program Director prior to the end of the add-drop period for the courses in question.
+Students seeking to take an Independent Study should prepare a syllabus and rationale to be submitted to the GPD, which is then vetted by the GPD and Graduate Studies Committee.

 Credit for Literature in Translation